 Tips for Finding a Lender

 Ready to find a lender?
 Start by getting quotes from a few lenders, which usually just takes a few minutes online.
 Once you have several estimates, compare rates among lenders.
-Make sure you look at annual percentage rates (APRs), which represents the true cost of borrowing — they include fees as well.
+Make sure you look at annual percentage rates (APRs), which represent the true cost of borrowing — they include fees as well.

 Beyond getting a low-interest rate, you also want to look carefully at repayment terms.
-Are you looking at a shorter or longer-term length?
+Are you looking at a shorter- or longer-term length?
 Choosing your current term length or a shorter term can help you save money.

 Using a calculator tool for refinancing student loans can also help you estimate how much money you may save and give you a sense of what your monthly payments might be.

 Life Changes That Can Make Student Loan Refinancing Worth It

 Certain life changes and situations can also make refinancing worth it.
 For example, if you want to raise your credit score, save more money, or buy a house, you may want to consider refinancing.